Facility Standards Medical Insurance|Kano General Hospital

 Our hospital maintains a 24-hour contact system as an affiliated medical institution for the following long-term care insurance facilities.

-In the event of an emergency, we have established a system to accept patients for hospitalization.
+In an emergency, we have a system in place to accept residents for hospitalization.

 Long-Term Care Insurance Facilities Designated as Affiliated Institutions: